 A cloud-based authoring tool works as a digital hub for all of your course creation needs.

 Creators log into the cloud-based platform and dive into designing their courses, without needing to download additional software onto their computers.

 Using a cloud-based authoring tool also means you don’t need to have an extensive background in tech, web design, or coding.

 Instead, these programs do the legwork for you.
-Most cloud-based authoring tools come with premade templates and settings, to make course design faster and simpler.
+In my experience, most cloud-based authoring tools come with premade templates and settings, to make course design faster and simpler.

-Cloud-based authoring tools also streamline the editing and publishing process, so that you can tweak and roll out courses smoothly to your learning management system, or LMS.
+I’ve also found that cloud-based authoring tools streamline the editing and publishing process, so that you can tweak and roll out courses smoothly to your learning management system, or LMS.